ProxioDev/ValioBungee/README.md

 The maintainer of RedisBungee has became inactive, so we have taken the development of the plugin.

 RedisBungee uses [Redis](https://redis.io) to Synchronize data between [BungeeCord](https://github.com/SpigotMC/BungeeCord) proxies

+# 0.7 API BREAKING CHANGE:
+if you plan to use redis-bungee 0.7 the api has breaking change.
+JedisPool was changed to Pool<Jedis> to support Redis Sentinel If ANYONE found a good way to fix this api breaking change pull requests are welcomed :)

 ## Notice: about older versions of redis than redis 6.0